Skip to main content

 Frequently Asked Questions

-CUMBERLAND FEDERAL BANK FSB has a Bank Health Score of A (93/100).
+Cumberland Federal Bank FSB has a Bank Health Score of A (93/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 17.60%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CUMBERLAND FEDERAL BANK FSB holds $270M in total assets and $240M in total deposits.
-It is located in CUMBERLAND, WISCONSIN (FDIC Certificate #29293).
+Cumberland Federal Bank FSB holds $270M in total assets and $240M in total deposits.
+It is headquartered in Cumberland, Wisconsin (FDIC Certificate #29293).

-CUMBERLAND FEDERAL BANK FSB has a Tier 1 capital ratio of 17.60%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.49%, and the return on assets is 1.06%.
+Cumberland Federal Bank FSB has a Tier 1 capital ratio of 17.60%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.49%, and the return on assets is 1.06%.

 Yes.
-CUMBERLAND FEDERAL BANK FSB is FDIC-insured (Certificate #29293).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Cumberland Federal Bank FSB is FDIC-insured (Certificate #29293).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: